Middle ear (otitis media) infections are very common in young children. They include:

 Unfortunately, it is very difficult to test children under 2 years old for hearing problems.
 You may observe a baby's reaction to sound.
 For example, sudden noises will startle most newborns, and by 6 months, most babies should turn their head or their eyes toward sound.
 One other way to determine hearing problems in infants is to gauge the baby's language development:

 If a child's progress is significantly delayed beyond these times, a parent should suspect possible hearing problems.

 Hearing loss in older children may be detected by the following behaviors:

 The best way to prevent ear infections is to prevent colds and flu.
 The American Academy of Pediatricians recommends that all children receive the pneumococcal vaccine (PCV13) and an annual flu shot.

 The American Academy of Pediatrics (AAP) and the U.S. Centers for Disease Control (CDC) recommend annual influenza vaccination for all children over 6 months of age.
-Preventing influenza (the "flu') may be a more important protective measure against ear infections.
+Preventing the flu (influenza) is an important protective measure against ear infections.

 PCV13 is specifically approved to help prevent invasive pneumococcal disease and otitis media.
-The recommended schedule of pneumococcal immunization is four doses, one given at 2, 4, 6, and 12 - 15 months of age.
+The recommended schedule of pneumococcal immunization is four doses, one each given at 2, 4, 6, and 12 to 15 months of age.